 Both Creole seasoning and jerk seasoning come from a mix of European, African, and Native American cultures in the New World.
-The histories of these two spice mixes have close connections to slavery and colonialism but they have evolved to become important components in the respective cultural identities of people from Louisiana and Jamaica.
-Both have savory flavors but within that context, they are dramatically different.
-In this PepperScale Showdown, we compare the two.
+The histories of these two spice mixes have close connections to slavery and colonialism, but they have evolved to become important components in the respective cultural identities of people from Louisiana and Jamaica.
+Both have savory flavors, but within that context, they are dramatically different.
+Let’s compare the two.

 How does Creole seasoning differ from jerk seasoning?

 The respective origin story of each spice mix is one notable difference; Creole seasoning comes from Louisiana and is associated with the Creole people in New Orleans.
-Creole seasoning is used in Creole cooking.
-Creole cuisine involves a combination of French, Spanish, and African cooking styles.
+Creole seasoning is used in Creole cooking, which combines French, Spanish, and African cooking styles.
 Jerk seasoning comes from Jamaica, primarily.
 It comes from Native islanders — the Arawaks — and from African slaves brought in by Spanish and British colonists.

 One key feature of Creole seasoning is its versatility.
-You can use it in a range of dishes including jambalaya and crawfish boils.
+You can use it in various dishes, including jambalaya and crawfish boils.
 Its component spices are each popular and combine to make a general-purpose, savory flavor profile.
-Jerk seasoning has only one traditional application: for jerk-style cooking on a grill.
+Jerk seasoning has only one traditional application: jerk-style cooking on a grill.
 The flavor profile is much more distinctive because of its heat and the heavy use of allspice.

 If your recipe calls for one, can you use the other?